Reduced visibility combined with sleep deprivation make driving at night dangerous

 Preventing Drowsy Driving:

-- Sleep-deprived or fatigues (6 hrs of sleep or less triples your risk)
+- Sleep-deprived or fatigued (6 hrs of sleep or less triples your risk)

 - Driving long distances without proper rest breaks